-In cold weather, the oil pressure will initially be high (close to the upper red arc when the engine is started).
-As the engine and oil warm up, the oil pressure will come down into the green arc.
+In cold weather, the oil pressure will initially be high (close to the upper red band when the engine is started).
+As the engine and oil warm up, the oil pressure will come down into the green band range.

-The oil pressure transducer, connected to the engine forward oil pressure port, provides a signal to the GEA-71 that is processed and shown as oil temperature on the EIS.
-A separate low oil pressure switch causes an "OIL PRESSURE" annunciation on the PFD when oil pressure is 0 to 20 PSI.
+The oil pressure transducer, connected to the engine forward oil pressure port, provides a signal to the engine display that is processed and shown as oil pressure.
+A separate low oil pressure switch causes an OIL PRESSURE annunciation on the PFD when oil pressure is 0 to 20 PSI.
 A red X through the oil pressure indicator means that the indicating system is inoperative.